krisztiansark/inspyre-homework/README.md

 You will also see any lint errors in the console.

 ### - `npm test` / `npm run test`

+## NOTE: for the testing I used the real server to communicate with and in one instance I used the ID of the product called Grapefruit

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.